 Recruiting automation can assist your team in two distinct ways: via an automation platform or through products in your tech stack that automate key processes.

 Platforms provide core functionality and provide an integration point for other applications.
-They ‘talk’ with complementary solutions and are foundational to a recruiting firm’s technology stack.
-They also allow flexibility for recruiting firms with different priorities or pain points.
+They ‘talk’ with complementary solutions and are foundational to a recruitment agency’s technology stack.
+They also allow flexibility for recruitment agencies with different priorities or pain points.

 Products integrate with platforms to help mutual customers solve their business problems.
 Products have a specialised focus that can limit their scopes, such as VMS or onboarding automation, but they are valuable stand-alone or connected with a platform.

 Did You Know?